scg-unibe-ch/ese2020-team9/docs/api_backend.md

 # API Backend

-This documents describes in detail the endpoints provided by the backend.
+This document describes in detail the endpoints provided by the backend.

 ## User Validation